A GUIDE FOR BUSINESS AND PARENTS AND SMALL ENTITY COMPLIANCE GUIDE

 This exception doesn't apply to types of plug-ins where the third party collects more information than a persistent identifier — for example, where the third party also collects user comments or other user-generated content.
 In addition, a child-directed website can’t rely on this exception to treat particular visitors as adults and track their activities.

-If your inclusion of the plug-in satisfies all the criteria of section 312.5(c)(8) outlined above and/or satisfies another exception to the notice and consent requirements in the Rule (see, for example, the “support for internal operations" exception discussed in FAQ I.5 and I.6 above), you do not have to provide notice and obtain verifiable parental consent.
+If your inclusion of the plug-in satisfies all the criteria of section 312.5(c)(8) outlined above and/or satisfies another exception to the notice and consent requirements in the Rule (see, for example, the “support for internal operations" exception discussed in FAQ J.5 and J.6 above), you do not have to provide notice and obtain verifiable parental consent.

 1. Do I have to keep all information I have ever collected online from a child in case a parent may want to see it in the future?

-No. As the Commission noted in the 1999 Statement of Basis and Purpose, “if a parent seeks to review his child’s personal information after the operator has deleted it, the operator may simply reply that it no longer has any information concerning that child.”
+No. In fact, the Rule specifically states that operators should retain personal information collected online from a child for only as long as is reasonably necessary to fulfill the purpose for which the information was collected.
+As the Commission noted in the 1999 Statement of Basis and Purpose, “if a parent seeks to review his child’s personal information after the operator has deleted it, the operator may simply reply that it no longer has any information concerning that child.”
 See 64 Fed.
 Reg.
 59888, 59904.